Registration

 We run Social Hackathons, where a team of students work on a business problem or issue set by a partner over the course of a day.
 These take place in-person and online and there's £500 available for partners who've successfully applied to host to enact the solutions our students have come up with.
 We run 3-4 of these days in the November and again in the February Reading Weeks each year and all our partners are invited to apply to host.

-Doorway into UCL
+Doorway into Students' Union UCL and UCL

 Supporting Our Students